openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

 These steps are required only if you want to perform inference on Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU.

 To perform inference on Intel® Neural Compute Stick 2, the `libusb` library is required.
-You can build it from the [source code](https://github.com/libusb/libusb) or install using the macOS package manager you prefer: [Homebrew*](https://brew.sh/), [MacPorts*](https://www.macports.org/) or other.
+You can build it from the [source code](https://github.com/libusb/libusb) or install using the macOS package manager you prefer: [Homebrew](https://brew.sh/), [MacPorts](https://www.macports.org/) or other.

-For example, to install the `libusb` library using Homebrew\*, use the following command:
+For example, to install the `libusb` library using Homebrew, use the following command:
 ```sh
 brew install libusb
 ```